 Vera van Es, Arkin

 They started with their folder structure in Teams.
-All Teams files are stored in SharePoint, and because the two apps work together, leveraging SharePoint metadata makes it much easier for end users to find and organize data in both.
-However, if you’re still using a folder hierarchy to organize your documents in SharePoint or Teams, you won’t get even close to the full value SharePoint metadata can provide.
+Since all Teams files live in SharePoint and the apps work together, using SharePoint metadata makes it much easier for end users to find and organize content.
+But if you’re still relying on a folder hierarchy in SharePoint or Teams, you’re missing out on the full value SharePoint metadata can offer.

 Poor SharePoint folder hierarchy can lead to chaos

-Using folders in SharePoint can quickly become a mess, especially at scale.
-If you add to it all those folders sitting in orphaned SharePoint Groups and Teams, you’ll end up with files everywhere and with little visibility into what they contain, making them harder to search and secure.
+Folders in SharePoint can get messy fast—especially at scale.
+Throw in orphaned folders from old SharePoint Groups and Teams, and you’ve got files scattered everywhere with little visibility, making them harder to search and secure.

-Limiting a folder hierarchy to no more than one or two layers of nested folders can help.
-But it only works if everyone on the team understands what goes where and where to find content.
+Keeping folder hierarchies to one or two levels helps—but only if everyone knows what goes where and how to find it.

-With a good change management strategy, you can help to clarify those advantages and educate end users on how to leverage metadata in their daily work.
-This will not only help to increase adoption but will also minimize their desire to use (and have to dig through) a folder hierarchy in Teams.
+With a solid change management strategy, you can highlight those benefits and show end users how to use metadata in their daily work.
+That way, adoption goes up—and the urge to dig through a folder hierarchy in Teams goes way down.

 Managed metadata